Ever own a computer with a DVD drive? You may be owed $10

 How to submit your claim

 What does this all mean for you?
-If you bought a computer with a DVD drive (or a standalone DVD drive for a computer) between April 1, 2003 and December 31, 2008, you're eligible to receive $10 for each drive you purchased as a result of the settlement.
+If you bought a computer with a DVD drive (or a standalone DVD drive for a computer, including external ones) between April 1, 2003 and December 31, 2008, you're eligible to receive $10 for each drive you purchased as a result of the settlement.
 You must submit your claim here or by mail before July 1, 2017.

-(Note that while Panasonic DVD drives are covered, Panasonic computers are not eligible.)
+(Note that while Panasonic DVD drives are covered, Panasonic computers are not eligible, and half the US is out: you'll need to be a resident of Arizona, California, District of Columbia, Florida, Hawaii, Kansas, Maine, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Oregon, Tennessee, Utah, Vermont, West Virginia, or Wisconsin.)

 I just submitted one for the two computer DVD drives I owned during that period, and it was quick and easy.
 For now, they just want your name, email address and the number of drives you owned.